 How we respond to emergency calls

-When you call 999 about an incident, the BT operator will ask "what service do you require?".
+When you call 999 to report an incident, the BT operator will ask "what service do you require?".
 If you say "fire service", the operator will pass your call to our fire control operators.

 Fire Control